What is a Rhinoplasty?

 - Minimize sun exposure for up to one year following surgery.

 - The doctor will schedule regular follow-up visits in the months after your surgery.
 If anything unusual or troubling develops between visits call West End Plastic Surgery right away.

 - Internal swelling subsides very gradually, therefore, the final results of your nose surgery may not be apparent for a year or more.

 All surgical procedures have some degree of risk, however, major complications from rhinoplasty are unusual.
-During your initial consultation with your plastic surgeon and his staff of West End Plastic Surgery your individual risks will be assessed and discussed.
-As with any surgery you can help reduce the risks by closely following the pre and post-surgery instructions provided to you.
+During your initial consultation, your individual risks will be assessed and discussed.
+As with any surgery, you can help reduce the risks by closely following the pre and post-surgery instructions provided to you.
 Your surgeon and his staff will be with you every step of the way to ensure a safe and pleasing outcome.